 It is hoped the Whyte Review reveals abuses and safeguarding shortcomings within gymnastics and makes appropriate recommendations.
 That said it’s important to appreciate the limitations of such reviews.
 Unlike a statutory inquiry no clubs or coaches can be compelled to provide evidence.
-Recommendations Anne Whyte QC makes might or might not be adopted by the sports bodies in question.
+Recommendations Anne Whyte QC makes might or might not be adopted by the sports body in question.
 Those that are adopted then have to be delivered, sustained and enforced by the very organisations under whose umbrella the shortcomings occurred.
 We highlight some further challenges below and hope when it concludes that British Gymnastics will publish annual safeguarding data to evidence how the review has impacted safeguarding and to give parents of future gymnasts the confidence to enrol their children in the sport.

 Here is some background …..